Greyabbey: Loyal Orange Lodge

 A Loyal Orange Lodge, working under the authority of the Grand Orange Lodge of Ireland sits in the Orange Hall, Main Street, Greyabbey.
 It takes the title of Greyabbey Loyal Orange Lodge, number 1592, and is itself part of the Upper Ards District LOL No 11, in the County Down Grand Orange Lodge.
 It was first formed in the village in 1863 and has had continued membership to the present day.

 A Junior Orange Lodge also meets in the village and takes the title of Greyabbey Junior Loyal Orange Lodge, number 253, and works under the authority of the Junior Grand Orange Lodge of Ireland.
 The Junior Lodge was formed in 1977.

 Bands

 Greyabbey has had many musicians who have learned their skills through membership of the local bands.
-These bands, also known as "marching bands" have ranged from accordion, part-music flute, and the present-day first-flute.
+These bands, also known as "marching bands" have ranged from accordion, part-music flute, and the present-day first-flute, being the Greyabbey Flute Band.